sd-link/voxel-builder/README.md

 ![banner](media/banner.jpg?raw=true "banner")

 ### **Voxel-based 3D modeling application**
-A 3D modeling application to create and explore ideas quickly, from learning to voxel-art and 3D printing, create game assets, logo design, arch-viz and more.
-Written in JavaScript using the Babylon.js engine and available for desktop and mobile browsers
+A 3D modeling web-application to quickly create and explore ideas, from learning 3D modeling to voxel-art and 3D printing, creating game assets, logo design, arch-viz and more.
+It is written with JavaScript using the Babylon.js engine and is available for desktop and mobile browsers

-Version **4.0.0 RC 2023** *(Babylon.js 6.0.0)*
+Version **4.0.1 RC 2023** *(Babylon.js 6.0.0)*

 [ [Try now](https://nimadez.github.io/voxel-builder) ] [ [ Download ](https://github.com/nimadez/voxel-builder#desktop-installation) ] [ [Changelog](https://github.com/nimadez/voxel-builder/blob/main/CHANGELOG) ]